 Perth to Geraldton (414 km – 4.5 hours)

 The strip from Perth to Geraldton along the Indian Ocean Drive offers lots of sightseeing opportunities.
-The highlights include Yanchep National Park where you can see Koalas, the Pinnacles, the sand dunes around Lancelin, beaches along the turquoise coast and the oldest living organisms at Lake Thetis.
+The highlights include Yanchep National Park the Pinnacles in Nambung National Park, Lake Thetis and Jurien Bay to name a few.

-For a comprehensive post that details all the attractions along this road see my article on things to do on the Indian Ocean Drive and see my favourite free camping site here.
+For a comprehensive post that details all the attractions along this road see my article on things to do on the Indian Ocean Drive.

 Take care on this strip of road and stick to the speed limit which has now been lowered to 100 km.
 See my article for more Driving tips for Western Australia.